RhianLopes/react-native-chat/README.md

 # react-native-chat

-I create this repository to save my studies about Chat with React Native, for this I used Firebase FireStorage to save the messages.
+I create this repository to save my studies about Chat with React Native, for this I used Firebase FireStorage to save the messages and this [Tutorial](https://www.youtube.com/watch?v=E81jfHan8MM).

 ## :fire: Preview